countryBumpkin/linux_notes/PopOSDualBoot_systemd-bootConfig.md

 #### `grub2`
 GRUB is known for being highly configurable and breaking easily due to chain-loaded kernels.
 Kernels and new operating systems cannot be just "dropped in".

+# Create a Windows Entry in `systemd-boot`
+1. install and run `os-prober` to find out where Windows boot manager is.
+Should look like: `/dev/sdb1@/EFI/Microsoft/Boot/bootmgfw.efi:Windows Boot Manager:Windows:efi`
+2. run `mount /dev/sdb1 /mnt` to mount the partition containing the windows boot manager.
+3. Copy the `Microsoft` folder to linux and place in `/boot/efi/EFI`.

 # Linux Commands
 | Command | Description |